View of Split on a 3-Day Split, Itinerary, Croatia

 Day Bag

-On long days of sightseeing, you will want to make sure you bring a good day bag for your everyday essentials.
-We often wear small backpacks to carry all of our essentials, but we share more tips in our post, The Best Day Packs for Travel.
+On long days of sightseeing, you will want to make sure you bring a versatile bag for your everyday essentials.
+We wear these small backpacks, but share reviews on other styles in our guide to the Best Day Packs for Travel.

 Croatia Travel Insurance

-If you haven’t already obtained travel insurance for your trip to Croatia, consider traveling protected with World Nomads.
+No matter how well you plan, luggage gets lost, flights are delayed and travelers become ill.
+If you haven’t already obtained coverage for your trip to Croatia, consider traveling protected with World Nomads.

 Visiting other Top Destinations in Croatia?

 Excellent!
-We have tips for the Prime Croatian Destinations.
-Read our detailed Croatia Travel Guides so that you can easily plan your trip.
+Check out our 2 Week Croatia Itinerary.
+Also read our detailed Croatia Travel Guides so that you can easily plan your entire vacation!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com